BenCaunt/CTRL-ALT-FTC/motion-profiling.md

 What if we had some way to the acceleration so that slip wouldn't occur?
 Well, we could simply cap the output of the PID Controller and call it a day, and that would work pretty well.
 But we can do better.

 What if we could directly choose a maximum acceleration?
-And a maximum deacceleration too? (slip also occurs when we deacceleration too quickly!).
+And a maximum deceleration too? (slip also occurs when we deceleration too quickly!).
 What if we also wanted to specify a maximum velocity, because we may know that some velocities are too high for us to reasonably control?

 That's where motion profiling comes in!